 How to Detect Employment Verification Fraud

-The internet also works to the benefit of lenders.
+The Internet also benefits lenders.
 Increased digitization of commerce creates ever-greater volumes of information about legitimate and illegitimate business transactions and relationships.
-Cloud- and machine-learning-enabled fintech now help lenders detect employment verification fraud without having to review every auto loan application manually.
+Cloud-based software applications that utilize fintech with machine learning technology help lenders detect employment verification fraud without having to review every auto loan application manually.

-A practical approach to reducing the risk of employment verification fraud may include one or more of the following processes:
+A practical approach to reducing this risk of employment verification fraud may include one or more of the following processes:

 - Apply decision rules and workflow to selectively screen auto loan applications based on credit scores.
-Given the correlation between defaults and credit tiers, establish a credit score threshold below which those applications will receive additional scrutiny.
+Given the correlation between defaults and credit tiers, it will establish a threshold for credit scores.
+Applications with credit scores below a certain threshold will receive additional scrutiny.

 - Incorporate Equifax’s verification services into the loan origination workflow to automate employment verification.
-If verification fails, the workflow routes the application to an experienced underwriter to contact the employer, add a stipulation to confirm employment in writing, or decline the loan based on incomplete or inaccurate information.
+If verification fails, the workflow routes the application to an experienced underwriter who will contact the employer, stipulate that employment must be confirmed in writing, or decline the loan based on incomplete or inaccurate information.

-- Employ automotive fraud detection services from providers like PointPredictive to analyze auto loan applications and conduct a holistic evaluation, looking for evidence of hidden fraud.
-Based on machine learning analysis of tens of millions of loan applications, the service calculates the probability of misrepresented employment information and provides a confidence score and reason why employment verification fraud is suspected.
-Based on the score and reason, the loan origination workflow can then route the application for further verification or decline the application.
+- Employ automotive fraud detection services from providers like PointPredictive to analyze auto loan applications and conduct holistic evaluations to find evidence of hidden fraud.
+Based on machine learning analysis of tens of millions of loan applications, this service calculates the probability of misrepresented employment information, providing a confidence score and the reasoning behind any suspicions of employment verification fraud.
+Based on the score and this reasoning, the loan origination workflow then routes the application for further review or declines the application outright.

-The increase in auto loan application fraud, with income inflation and employment verification fraud being so easy, demands that lenders use the latest fintech to combat fraud.
-These technologies automate application fraud detection, and prevent high-risk loans from hurting your profit and portfolio.
+With the ease that applicants can commit income inflation and employment verification fraud, it’s no wonder there has been an increase in auto loan application fraud.
+The prevalence of such fraud necessitates the use of the latest fintech by lenders to combat fraud.
+These technologies automate application fraud detection and prevent high-risk loans from getting into a lender’s portfolio and hurting their profits.
 In today’s hyper-competitive auto loan market, lenders need to use every advantage to remain competitive and profitable.

-Fraudsters leverage the internet and increasingly sophisticated means of using misinformation to acquire cars.
-We’ve discussed one of the more popular fraud schemes in this blog; there’s more in The Hidden Patterns of Auto Lending Fraud Revealed webinar.
+Using increasingly sophisticated means, fraudsters leverage the Internet to acquire fraudulent documentation to misrepresent their employment and incomes in order to acquire auto loans and vehicles.
+While we’ve discussed one of the more prevalent fraud schemes in this blog, there’s more in The Hidden Patterns of Auto Lending Fraud Revealed webinar.